First Aid: Types of Bandages

 Virtual College advocate dialling the emergency services before attempting any form of first aid.

 Bandages are an essential part of every first aid kit.
-They’re also amongst the most useful items for any first-aider, with potential applications in the majority of everyday accidents and injuries.
+They’re amongst the most useful items for any first-aider, with a number of potential applications which are useful when dealing with the majority of everyday accidents and injuries.

-Bandages and dressings are only helpful when used properly though - many are designed for a single specific purpose, like holding heavy dressings against a wound or supporting a broken limb, and are not effective when used for other purposes as a result.
-Other bandages, like tubular bandages, can only be used on certain body parts as a result of their irregular shape, and some are made of non-absorbent materials which means that they mustn't be used on open wounds.
+However, dressings and bandages are only helpful when used correctly as many are designed with a single specific purpose in mind, like holding heavy dressings against a wound or supporting a broken limb.
+Using a bandage which isn’t suited to the situation means it will be less effective that intended.
+Some bandages can only be used on certain body parts due to their irregular shape, such as tubular bandages, and some are made of non-absorbent materials which means that they mustn't be used on open wounds.
 This makes learning to recognize the different bandages in a first aid kit essential.

-In this bandaging guide, we’re going to walk you through the different types of bandage that you’re likely to encounter, and provide you with a brief overview of the way in which you might use them.
+In this bandaging guide, we’re going to walk you through the different types of bandage that you’re likely to encounter and provide you with a brief overview of the way in which you might use them.
+This information comprises part of our first aid certification available as an online course with Virtual College, which covers each aspect in more detail.

 Our primary survey course may be helpful for those interesting in learning more about first aid.
 Read more about what it covers by clicking here.